-Our safe zones are part of the Greater Manchester crisis care pathway for children and young people.
-The aim of this is to make sure young people receive the RIGHT help, at the RIGHT time, by the RIGHT person, in the RIGHT place, 100 per cent of the time.
+The aim of this is to make sure you receive the RIGHT help, at the RIGHT time, by the RIGHT person, in the RIGHT place, 100 per cent of the time.

-This will dramatically improve their overall experience, along with those who care for them, and help to keep them out of hospital.
+This will improve your overall experience, and the experience of those who care for you, and help to keep you out of hospital.

-The safe zones provided by national charity The Children's Society, which will work in partnership with local charities Bolton Lads and Girls Club, Manchester Youth Zone and 42nd Street.
+The safe zones are provided by national charity The Children's Society, who are working in partnership with local charities: Bolton Lads and Girls Club, Manchester Youth Zone and 42nd Street.

-They will be run by experienced staff from the above charities, who will provide you with appropriate support and advice.
-In addition, support will also be provided to parents and carers to help with your mental health.
+They are run by experienced staff from those charities, who will provide you with appropriate support and advice.
+In addition, support will also be provided to your parents and carers to help with your mental health.

 If you're aged 13 to 18 years, you'll be referred to the safe zones by crisis care pathway partners, the rapid response teams, community child and adolescent mental health service (CAMHS) teams and mental health liaison services; who work in partnership with accident and emergency teams.